FBerding/aifeducation/README.md

 Classification tasks require the transformation of raw texts into a representation with numbers.
-For this step, *aifeducation* supports both newer approaches such as BERT (Devlin et al. 2019), RoBERTa (Liu et al.
-2019), DeBERTa version 2 (He et al. 2020), Funnel-Transformer (Dai et al. 2020), and Longformer (Beltagy, Peters & Cohan 2020) and older approaches such as GlobalVectors (Pennington, Socher & Manning 2014) or Latent Dirichlet Allocation/Topic Modeling in classification tasks.
+For this step, *aifeducation* supports both newer approaches such as MPNet (Song et al. 2020), BERT (Devlin et al. 2019), RoBERTa (Liu et al. 2019), DeBERTa version 2 (He et al. 2020), Funnel-Transformer (Dai et al. 2020), and Longformer (Beltagy, Peters & Cohan 2020) and older approaches such as GlobalVectors (Pennington, Socher & Manning 2014) or Latent Dirichlet Allocation/Topic Modeling in classification tasks.

 *aifeducation* supports the use of pre-trained transformer models provided by [Hugging Face](https://huggingface.co/) and the creation of new transformers, allowing educators and researchers to develop specialized and domain-specific models.
+See [04 Model configuration](model_configuration.html) for details about the configuration of a new model.

 The package supports the analysis of long texts.
 Depending on the method, long texts are transformed into vectors at once or, if too long,